AndiBruehl/AndiBruehl/README.md

 <h2 align="left">Hi 👋!
-My name is Andreas and I'm a Junior DevOps-Engineer and Junior Fullstack-Developer, from Germany.</h2>
+My name is Andreas and I'm a Junior Fullstack-Developer and Junior DevOps-Engineer, from Germany.</h2>

 ###